 Cut the clutter.

-Too many knickknacks crowding tabletops and countertops can create chaos, so adopt a minimalistic attitude.
+Too many knickknacks crowding tabletops and countertops can create chaos in your small space, so adopt a minimalistic attitude.
 Carefully curate your choices for décor; a few framed photos and an accent vase or bowl can go far.
 Leave windowsills empty except for small plants needing sunlight.

 Seize every opportunity.